Coderz75/Can_lang/README.md

-# Cheetah
+# CAN_LANG

+CAN, a language that can

-Cheetah is a currently in development coding language, using c++ as it's base
+Can is a currently in development coding language, using c++ as it's base.

 As it is in an early stage of development, nothing will work as expected.